krgamestudios/Toy/deep-dive/roadmapping-toy.md

 # Roadmapping Toy

 ## Game And Game Engine

-The Toy programming langauge was designed from the beginning as though it was supposed to be embedded into an imaginary game engine.
+The Toy programming language was designed from the beginning as though it was supposed to be embedded into an imaginary game engine.
 Development on said engine and an associated game have proceeded smoothly so far.

 ## Microprocessor Support